sweettypdevassy/Projects/README.md

 - **Verify the Image on DockerHub: Log in to DockerHub to confirm the new image is available.

 ## Conclusion
 This pipeline automates the process of building and deploying a Node.js application using Docker and Jenkins.
-With every change in the repository, Jenkins automatically builds and pushes a new Docker image, simplifying the CI/CD process.
+With every repository update, Jenkins seamlessly builds and pushes a new Docker image, streamlining the CI/CD workflow.